Find all the practical details about the event’s partner municipalities, venues, schedules, and ticketing.

 - Rémi Pereira de Carvalho, Head of the “1 2 3 Filmez” program and workshops

-- David Bilbault, in charge of thematic exchanges.
+- David Bilbault, in charge of activities and talks.